Ick Meaning: What the Ick Is, Why It Hits, and Whether It's Real

 But the ick is also not automatically correct.
 It is a feeling, not a verdict.
 It is data, not a decision.
 And like all data, it requires interpretation before it becomes useful.

-If the trigger was something real — a behaviour that reflects who this person is, a value you genuinely don't share, something that would bother you consistently and not just in this context — then the ick is probably doing its job.
+If the trigger was something real — a behaviour that reflects who this person is, a value you genuinely don't share, something that would bother you consistently — then the ick is probably doing its job.
 Trust it.
 Leave cleanly.
-You don't owe anyone an extended explanation for your nervous system.

 If the trigger was the run, or the wave, or the sneeze — and you're being honest with yourself about that — then sit with it before you act.
 Not indefinitely.
-Not while performing attraction you don't feel.
 But long enough to ask whether this is the ick, or whether this is the part where closeness got real and your brain found the first available exit.

 The most useful question is not "did I get the ick?"
 It's "what is the ick telling me — and is that what it looks like it's telling me?"